VirusTotal/vt-py/docs/_sources/howtoinstall.rst.txt

     $ tar -zxvf vt-py-X.Y.Z.tar.gz
     $ cd vt-py-X.Y.Z

-From the directory containing the code run:
+Once you have the code you can install it with:

 .. code-block:: sh